NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/http/override-parameters.md

 # Ruleset parameters

 Configure the HTTP DDoS Attack Protection managed ruleset to change the action applied to a given attack or modify the sensitivity level of the detection mechanism.
-You can [configure the managed ruleset in the Cloudflare dashboard](/ddos-protection/managed-rulesets/http/configure-dashboard/) or [define overrides via Rulesets API](/ddos-protection/managed-rulesets/http/configure-api/).
+You can [configure the managed ruleset in the Khulnasoft dashboard](/ddos-protection/managed-rulesets/http/configure-dashboard/) or [define overrides via Rulesets API](/ddos-protection/managed-rulesets/http/configure-api/).

 The available parameters are the following: